Hello

 Our goal is to foster a strong community spirit by promoting social activities, addressing practical issues and keeping Riversiders informed about what's happening in and around our neighbourhood.
 While we don't have a formal committee, we do have a Chair, Hilary Lowe, a Secretary, Jane Rickell, and a Treasurer, Keith Tritton.

-We usually hold meetings by Zoom every two to three months.
+We usually hold meetings every two to three months, usually at our local pub, The Burleigh Arms.
 Agendas and minutes are distributed and displayed on the noticeboards in the entrance halls of each block.
-If you would like to receive this information by email, send your details to Jane via the 'Get in touch' form.
+If you would like to receive this information by email, register for updates.

 We work closely with the Management Board and are well represented on the Community and Facilities Committee, so any concerns raised to us are passed on to the Directors when needed.
 We're here to help make our community a great place to live!